Neuropathy

 If qi-energy and blood don’t flow properly, it prevents cells and tissues from receiving nourishment and can lead to pain and functional problems.

-Acupuncture and Herbal Medicine can help to relieve many of the symptoms experienced, as well as help to strengthen the body and improve health to improve the functioning of the nerves and the body as a whole.
+Acupuncture and Herbal Medicine may help to relieve many of the symptoms experienced, as well as help to strengthen the body and improve health to improve the functioning of the nerves and the body as a whole.
 Acupuncture and Herbal Medicine shows promising results for those suffering from peripheral neuropathy.